Loss of Sight & Eye Injury Solicitors — Scotland

 • Your overall quality of life.

 At Watermans, our eye injury lawyers can help you claim compensation that covers a range of circumstances.
-These include specialist care costs, medical treatment and support as you adjust to the ramifications of the eye injury.
+These include specialist care costs, medical treatment and support as you adjust to the effects of the eye injury.

 Common Causes & Types of Eye Injuries